 Vacancy, concession & collection loss (VAC)

 The total value of rent loss from vacant units, concessions, collection losses, and non-revenue units

 A reduction of the recognized value of an asset or account

 A document issued by the court after the landlord wins an unlawful detainer (eviction) lawsuit.

 They serve the writ of possession on the tenant by the sheriff.

 The writ informs the tenant that the tenant must leave the rental unit by the end of five days, or the sheriff will extract the tenant.

 To sign a written document (a “waiver”) giving up a right, claim, privilege, etc.

-For a waiver to be effective, the person giving the waiver must do so knowingly and must know the right, claim, privilege, etc. that he or she is giving up.
+For a waiver to be effective, the person giving the waiver must knowingly and must know the right, claim, privilege, etc., that they are giving up.